 At Binghamton, our residential communities help students connect with friends and have fun while learning.
-Whether it's waking up to co-rec football on Saturday or joining friends for a study group in the lounge, you'll make connections in any of our halls!
-Students choose from six residential communities, each with its own personality:
+Whether it's joining co-rec football on Saturday or meeting friends for a study group in the lounge, you'll make connections in any of our halls!
+Students choose from six residential communities, each with its own personality.

-College-in-the-Woods, referred to as CIW, is the largest residential community on campus.
-Each of the 5 buildings house 240-340 residents and offer both suite style and traditional corridor style living.
-Special CIW features include: classrooms in the community and tutorial services through the Center of Academic Excellence.
+College-in-the-Woods, referred to as CIW, is located across from the University Union.
+Each of the five buildings house 240-340 residents and offer both suite style and traditional corridor style living.
+Special CIW features include classrooms in the community and tutorial services through the Center of Academic Excellence.
 Phone: 607-777-2637.

 Dickinson Community is the newest residential community on campus, opening Fall 2013.
-Each of the 4 buildings will house roughly 400 residents.
-Rooms in the new are clustered into "flats" consisting of either four single rooms or two doubles and a single.
+Each of the four buildings house roughly 400 residents.
+Rooms are clustered into "flats" consisting of either four single rooms or two doubles and a single.
 Each flat shares two bathrooms and an entry vestibule.
-Flats are clustered into "neighborhoods", each of which has a lounge and a resident assistant (RA).
-There will typically be three neighborhoods per floor and five or six floors per building.
-Special Dickinson features include: CoRE (Computer, Robotics and Engineering) housing and the Professor Libby Tucker Study Room in the C4.
+Special Dickinson features include: CoRE (Computer, Robotics and Engineering) housing and the Professor Libby Tucker Study Room in the Chenango Champlain Collegiate Center.
 Phone: 607-777-2826.

-Mountainview College houses a little over 1,000 students in 4 halls offering suite-style and designed-triple corridor rooms.
-Special Mountainview features include: classrooms in the community, a study lounge on each floor, and air-conditioning.
+Mountainview College houses a little over 1,000 students in four halls offering suite-style and designed-triple corridor rooms.
+This community offers panoramic views of campus and the Binghamton area.
+Special Mountainview features include classrooms in the community and a study lounge on each floor.
 Phone: 607-777-7660.

-Upperclasssmen and non-traditionally-aged freshman students have the option of signing up for one of our apartment-style communities, Hillside and Susquehanna.
-Hillside offers 4 and 6-person apartments with single rooms.
-Susquehanna, a 24-hour quiet community, offers 3 and 4-person apartments with single rooms, as well as family housing.
+Upperclassmen and non-traditionally-aged freshman students have the option of signing up for one of our apartment-style communities, Hillside and Susquehanna.
+Hillside offers four- and six-person apartments with single rooms.
+Susquehanna, a 24-hour quiet community, offers three- and four-person apartments with single rooms, as well as family housing.
 Phone: 607-777-2904.